collinbarrett/FilterLists/.github/README.md

 ## Adding or Updating Lists

 To submit a new list or update data about an existing list, please submit a pull request to [data](https://github.com/collinbarrett/FilterLists/tree/master/data) in conjunction with the data model described [here](https://github.com/collinbarrett/FilterLists/wiki/Data-Model_sidebar).
+Once you open the pull request, our [Migrate bot](https://github.com/collinbarrett/FilterLists/blob/master/server/azure-pipelines.migrate.yaml) will create an [Entity Framework Core migration](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli) with your changes and test them.
+Please ensure to [grant the bot permissions to push to your pull request branch](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork).

 Alternatively, you can [open a new issue](https://github.com/collinbarrett/FilterLists/issues/new) providing information for all of the fields described in the [data model](https://github.com/collinbarrett/FilterLists/wiki/Data-Model_sidebar).

 ## Adding or Updating Rules